 Step 5.
 Pay the fee

-You must also pay a Court fee for divorce ($865 as at July 2016).
-You can apply to have this fee reduced to $290 if you are applying on your own and you suffer from financial hardship.
-Check the Guidelines on the eligibility for a reduction.
+You must also pay a Court fee for divorce ($900 as at August 2018).
+You can apply to have this fee reduced to $300 for financial hardship.

 Step 6.
 Receive hearing date and documents

 The Court will give you a file number and a hearing date.

 If you applied on your own, you must then 'serve' your spouse.
 See the Divorce Service kit for further instructions about service (included with the divorce kit and online divorce).

 In certain circumstances you can apply to the Court in writing to appear by telephone.